Privacy Policy

 CONTACT INFORMATION

-If you have any questions on the clinic’s privacy practices or for clarification on anything contained within the Notice, please contact:
+If you have any questions about the clinic’s privacy practices or need clarification on anything contained within the Notice, please contact:

 miCare LLC